Time Period: 1806-1872

 • Grand Duchy of Hessen - Lines: Hessen-Darmstadt (until 1866), Hessen-Homburg (until 1866):

-- 1806-1837: Accounting in the Convention standard, gold bullion in Ducats and "Gold Guilders" at 385 pieces to the Cologne mark fine gold
+- 1806-1837: Accounting in the Convention standard, gold bullion in Ducats and "Gold Guilders" at 385 Guilders to the Cologne mark of fine gold; circulation of the Brabant Thaler ("Kronentaler") was wide-spread.

-• Landgraviate ("Electorate") of Hessen-Kassel (until 1866, the desgnation "Electorate" remained current after the end of the Holy Roman Empire):
+• Landgraviate ("Electorate") of Hessen-Kassel (until 1866, the designation "Electorate" remained current after the end of the Holy Roman Empire):

-- 1806-1819: Accounting in a Thaler at 1416 pieces to the Cologne mark fine silver; real silver coins in the Convention standard, gold bullion in (Prussian) Pistols
+- 1806-1819: Accounting at a rate of 14⅙ Thalers to the Cologne mark of fine silver; real silver coins in the Convention standard, gold bullion in (Prussian) Pistols.

 - 01.01.1839: Joined the Dresden Coinage Convention